Reeling Knicks drop 10th straight, 115-87 to Trail Blazers

 The Knicks were 2 of 15 from 3-point range in the first half and 7 of 38 for the game.

-Lillard's 28-foot 3 pointer put the Blazers up 74-47 midway through the third quarter.
-He didn't play the final quarter.
+Lillard’s 28-foot 3-pointer put the Blazers up 74-47 midway through the third quarter.
+He didn’t play in the fourth.

 Anthony and CJ McCollum went to the bench for good early in the fourth.
 Miller also sat his starters for much of the final period.